 - Certificate of good conduct (Police record) issued by the local Police authority or by the FBI field office.

-A fee of $26.25 must be paid in exact cash (Exchange rate will be adjusted every three months)
+A fee of 116 euros must be paid (Exchange rate will be adjusted every three months)

 Please be advised that the Consular Office may request any additional documents at its discretion.